chculton/TeamBattlePony/README.md

 First dungeon is always the tavern, and from there the player escapes on their procedural journey

 Start the game by drinking an ale

+## Gameplay:
+Player starts in Tavern, chooses a beer (which selects difficulty, implemented simply through increased enemy health levels) The player then fights the enemies in the tavern then exits The following 5 levels are procedurally generated (small cube rooms with randomly placed obstacles and enemies) On the 6th level, the player fights a boss and, either winning or loseing, reappears in the Tavern, able to quit by exiting the tavern, or start again by drinking a beer.